RyanMullens/Sportana/README.md

 # Design Specification

 A low level design specification is provided that details the architecture of our system, the libraries that compose our infrastructure, and the intercommunication between atomic components in our system.
 A high level overview discusses the general structure of Sportana, while further discussion of each critical element in the system describes code implementation and implmentation challeneges.
+PDF slides can be found in /docs/low-level-design/dspec.pdf.
+That directory also contains the formal .md document, dspec.md.

 # Team Members